Fertilizer Specialties

 NPK

 NPK is an abbreviation for Nitrogen (N), Phosphorus (P), and Potassium (K).
-These elements collectively provide nourishment for the soil.
+These elements together provide nutrition for the soil.

 Nitrogen: What is the function of Nitrogen (N)?

-Nitrogen (N) promotes plant growth and also helps keep the leaves a nice green.
-When there is too little nitrogen, the leaves will turn yellow and the plant will no longer grow well.
-With too much nitrogen, the plant develops larger leaves, but they will be very limp and watery.
-The plants also become more susceptible to fungi and diseases.
+Nitrogen (N) promotes plant growth and also ensures that the leaf remains beautifully green.
+If there is too little nitrogen, the leaf will turn yellow and the plant will not grow well.
+With too much nitrogen, the plant will have larger leaves, but these will be very limp and watery.
+The plants will also be susceptible to fungi and diseases.

 Phosphorus (P) is very important for the respiration and energy supply of the plant.
 It promotes root development, flowering, seed formation, and ripening of the plant.
-When there is too little phosphorus, there is poor development of lateral roots and the leaves may develop an unusual color.
-Excess phosphorus can cause a deficiency of zinc and iron.
+If there is too little phosphorus, there will be poor development of lateral roots and the leaf may take on an unusual color.
+With too much phosphorus, it can cause a shortage of zinc and iron.

-Potassium (K) is necessary for the transport of water and carbohydrates.
-It also enhances the sturdiness of the plant, improves the formation of roots and fruits, and reduces susceptibility to drought and frost.
-When there is too little potassium, the leaves wilt, fewer large flowers are produced, and the quality of the flowers is poor.
+Potassium (K) is needed for the transport of water and carbohydrates.
+Potassium also promotes plant firmness, improves root and fruit formation, and reduces sensitivity to drought and frost.
+With too little potassium, the leaves will wither, and there will be fewer large flowers and flowers of poor quality.
 If there is too much potassium, the plants will contain more water.

 How can we assist you?